Plitvice Lakes National Park

 Plitvice Lakes National Park is Croatia's oldest and most famous national park, located in the heart of the country between Zagreb and the Adriatic coast.
 Renowned worldwide for its 16 cascading lakes, wooden walkways, and countless waterfalls, Plitvice is a natural masterpiece unlike any other in Europe.

 Designated a UNESCO World Heritage Site, the park covers nearly 30,000 hectares of forest, lakes, and karst formations.
-Water constantly reshapes the landscape, flowing through limestone barriers that create ever-changing colors—from emerald green to deep blue and turquoise—depending on light and mineral content.
+Water constantly reshapes the landscape, flowing through limestone barriers that create ever-changing colours — from emerald green to deep blue and turquoise — depending on light and mineral content.

-Plitvice is ideal for travelers who want an immersive nature experience without technical hiking or special equipment.
+Plitvice is ideal for travellers who want an immersive nature experience without technical hiking or special equipment.
 Well-maintained wooden trails and electric boats make the park accessible to visitors of all ages.

 Quick Facts